fineconstant/bazel-spike/README.md

 4. Generate dependency graph
    `bazel query --noimplicit_deps --notool_deps 'deps(//...)' --output graph | dot -Tpng > graph.png`
    Notice that `//project-applicaiton:app` depends on `greeter` and `sequence` separately.
    Additionally, `greeter` consists of two sources.
+   Separate graph branches can be run in parallel.

 ## To do: